FirelyTeam/firely-docs-firely-server/compliance/hipaa.rst

    Implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information.

 With the use of the :ref:`Audit Event log <vonk_plugins_audit>` plugin, Firely Server will thoroughly log every interaction as a note in a log file and/or in an AuditEvent resource.
-Logged information will be a trace record of all system activity: viewing, modification, deletion and creation of all Eletronic Protected Health Information (ePHI).
+Logged information will be a trace record of all system activity: viewing, modification, deletion and creation of all Electronic Protected Health Information (ePHI).

 The audit trail can track the source IP, event type, date/time, and more.
 If a JWT token is provided (for SMART on FHIR), the user/patient identity can be logged as well.